 So next time you’re looking for something to eat on the go, try one of these healthy snack ideas instead of reaching for unhealthy junk food.
 Your body will thank you!

-You can even order a healthy snack right now and have it at your door step using an online grocery delivery service.
+You can even order a healthy snack row and deliver it to your doorstep using an online grocery delivery service.

 Finally, don’t forget about the difference between mindful snacking and grazing.
-Grazing is what most people do at all hours and times of the day.
-If we snack we want to do so purposefully, and to still follow the 4-6 hour Regular Eating Principle.
+Most people graze at all hours and times of the day.
+If we snack, we want to do so purposefully and still follow the 4-6 hour Regular Eating Principle.

 Reusable Containers